 - Volcanic eruption

 - Weight of ice, sleet, or snow

 - Water damage unrelated to natural floods

 - Vandalism and malicious mischief

-- Damage from an aircraft, car, or other vehicle
+- Damage from an aircraft, car, or another vehicle

 - Theft and burglary

-What Natural Disasters are Not Covered in a Standard Homeowners Insurance Policy?
+What Natural Disasters Not Covered in a Standard Homeowners Insurance Policy?